Command And Conquer Economy

 is often one of the Acceptable Breaks from Reality

 ; many players would find it less fun to put down some infrastructure, set certain policies and watch the results rather than tinkering with everything themselves.
-Also, it is obviously more difficult to create an AI that could simulate the dynamics of city or civilisation development in a reasonable manner.
+Also, it is obviously more difficult to create an AI that could simulate the dynamics of city or civilization development in a reasonable manner.
 Some games, like the later Total War

 games, avert this by allowing you to let the AI manage cities autonomously.
 Even then, experienced players rarely use that feature when it's available, because they don't trust the AI to make smarter decisions than a human.

 It also prevents poor AI from sapping all your resources into pointless crap.

 This is why You Require More Vespene Gas

 , where it's your units who require an unrealistic amount of instruction from the player.

 - In the Civilization games, no city will build any improvements or units or develop their own surroundings unless the player or the player-appointed AI specifically orders it.
 This is particularly notable in the later iterations of the series, and the related game Sid Meierís Alpha Centauri, where the player can declare their nation to be operating under free market economics.
 Presumably justified by the idea that there's a lot of economic activity separate from the government projects that are presented to the player.
 Also, in Alpha Centauri, one can set a base to operate under a Governor, and define things a governor can and can not do, allowing the AI to run each base according to the priorities you set and you to intervene when necessary.

 - In the first game, every time a city built a new city improvement, it would be displayed in the city.
 Later sequels dropped that, but you could still go to the "city view" option, which shows that the city is building houses and roads without any player interaction.
 Also, the whole "corruption" game mechanic could be viewed as the cities spending their resources on things that you haven't asked for.